 Edited by Paul Cook, Colin Kirkpatrick, Martin Minogue and David Parker

 Chapter 16: Competition, regulation and the urban poor: a case study of water

-Diana Mitlin INTRODUCTION This chapter explores the impact of regulation and competition policy on the poor.
+16. Competition, regulation and the urban poor: a case study of water Diana Mitlin INTRODUCTION This chapter explores the impact of regulation and competition policy on the poor.
 There are a number of anticipated influences both in regard to the poor as consumers and as producers and/or suppliers of goods and services.
 Potential areas of influence include the impact of regulation and competition policies on the price of basic commodities and services; the quality of commodities and services; opportunities for access to markets for commodities and services; changes in market opportunities for employment and enterprise development (both positive and negative); and changes in externalities such as environmental degradation, and health and safety.
 Such areas have an evident impact on the well-being of the poor, their capacity to avoid poverty and their development options.
 The study focuses on a single sector, water services, and considers the impacts for the urban poor.
 Water was selected because it is a basic need in maintaining life and improving well-being in the short, medium and long term.
 For the poor, the objective is access to affordable and adequate supplies of water to meet a multitude of needs.
 The significance of politics and policy in influencing outcomes such as access and affordability is emphasised by Spiller and Savedoff (1999, pp. 1–2): why is it so difficult to properly manage and operate water systems in the region, and more generally in the developing world?
-The problem is not related to project finance or lack of technical or manpower capabilities, but rather to the political economy of the sector....
+The problem is not related to project finance or lack of technical...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.